microsoft/DesktopBridgeToUWP-Samples/README.md

 ## Contributions

-At this time we are not accepting new samples from the public, but check back here as we evolve our contribution model.
+We are not currently accepting new samples from the public, but check back here as we evolve our contribution model.

 ## Feedback